I much enjoy an article in which Alice Munro describes how she goes about reading a short story.

 Non-fiction and fiction sometimes occupy a borderland

-However, Alice Munro’s 1982 article about how she reads a short story, which appears in The art of the short story (2006), has had a strong impact on my reading habits.
+However, Alice Munro’s 1982 article about how she reads a short story, which appears in The art of the short story (2006), has affected how I read non-fiction books.

 Munro likes to read a story by starting anywhere, and then moving back or forward from there; and sometimes she reads a story from start to finish in the usual way.

 I now read non-fiction books — usually from the Toronto Public Library — by starting anywhere, and reading as much or as little as I wish.

 Among the memoirs that I’ve read, one that particularly stays in mind is Munro’s The view from Castle Rock (2006).

 The book occupies the borderland between fact and fiction.

 I don’t read much fiction because non-fiction includes enough fiction to keep me occupied.

 Our brains are wired for self-talk

 Another level in which stories can occur is at the level of one’s ongoing internal chatter.